-The University’s externally-sponsored research grants and contracts in FY16 totaled $637.9 million, which was 4.1% greater than the prior year.
-Federal funding for Rutgers research was approximately $335 million in FY16.
-Research expenditures now exceed $628.6 million annually, which ranks Rutgers among the top 20 public universities in the nation for total R&D funding.
+The University’s externally-sponsored research grants and contracts in FY17 totaled $608.7 million.
+Federal funding for Rutgers research was approximately $301.3 million in FY17.
+Research expenditures exceed $656 million annually, which ranks Rutgers among the top 20 public universities in the nation for total R&D funding.

 One of the nation’s leading public polytechnic universities, New Jersey Institute of Technology (NJIT) is a top-tier research university that focuses on the science, technology, engineering and mathematics (STEM) disciplines.
 It has over 25 dedicated outreach centers and laboratories, covering stem cell, brain injury and tissue engineering, to robotics and cybersecurity.
 In 2016, the University’s research expenditures totaled more than $121 million.

 For over 100 years, economic development has been a mainstay of NJIT.
 Launched in 2014 as an NJIT corporation, the New Jersey Innovation Institute (NJII) became a corporate entity that partners with industry and government to provide innovative and practical solutions for economic development, technical assistance, joint ventures and commercialization of technology.
 Serving industry-led agendas, NJII is comprised of 5 iLabs including healthcare delivery systems, biotechnology and pharmaceutical production.